 9Will PLA be more expensive than plastic?

-10Will environmentally friendly product such as PLA, which uses corn to make decomposable raw materials, cause worldwide food shortage problem?
+10Will environmentally friendly products such as PLA, which uses corn to make decomposable raw materials, cause a worldwide food shortage problem?

-The raw materials of PLA not only be made by corn.
-Basically, all starch-containing plants can make such raw materials (for example, cassava, sweet potatoes, potatoes, etc.).
-Most of the world's corn production, the corn is used to make livestock feed, and the proportion of human consumption is rather low, so there will be no problem of food shortage.
+The raw materials of PLA not only be made of corn.
+All starch-containing plants can make such raw materials (for example, cassava, sweet potatoes, potatoes, etc.).
+In most of the world's corn production, corn is used to make livestock feed, and the proportion of human consumption is rather low, so there will be no problem of food shortage.

 11What are the disposal methods for discarded PLA products?

 12Is PLA product belongs to plastic in the resource recycling?

 The internationally recognized recycling label, belongs to No. 7 raw material (OTHER), and cannot be recycled with other plastic products, must be recycled separately.
 PLA belongs to category No. 7 OTHER and has the word PLA below.

 13Does the PLA product has the characteristics of acid and alkali resistance?

 Yes, PLA products are acid and alkali-resistant substances.